Evaluating Jesus’ Teaching

 Judaism envisioned God a stern, dictatorial father.
 Christianity envisions him a loving father.
 But he is still a father; still paternal; still controlling.

 The fundamental question in Judaism had always been, “If God decided to give the power of knowledge and reason to Adam and Eve, why would God not instead act a teacher, counselor and partner rather than a judge and a punisher?”
-The Path of Continuing Creation would picture G>O>D> as a teacher, if we were required to imagine G>O>D> as a person.
+The Path of Continuing Creation would picture The Processes of Continuing Creation as a teacher, if we were required to imagine CC as a person.

 In fact, Jesus’ message is so fully loving, that we must see him as a preaching what at the time would have been seen as a feminine message from God.
 After Jesus dies and his followers elevate him to part-and-parcel of God, Jesus feminine message becomes the feminine aspect of God.
 In the Middle Ages, the common people of Europe had such a need for the feminine aspect of God that the Catholic Church created a vast and powerful worship around the Virgin Mary.
-(See our Essay, Christianity After Jesus.)
+(See our Essay, Christianity: From Jesus’ Death to the Puritans.)

 In the United States TODAY, it is typical to hear born-again Evangelical Christians say, “When I was a child, I was taught that God was demanding, angry, and vengeful.
 But today if know ‘My God is a kind and loving God.’”
 This is the essential view most Christians have of the difference between the Old and New Testaments.

-We Followers of Continuing Creation concur that the Judaic evolution of God from capricious and vengeful, to contract-making and law-giving is a very important advance in Desert theology.
+We Followers of Continuing Creation concur that the Judaic evolution of God from capricious and vengeful, to contract-making and lawgiving, is a very important advance in Desert theology.
 Christianity continued the evolution, going from “laws to love.”
-Now, The Path of Continuing Creation goes further — from Love to Creating.
+Today, The Path of Continuing Creation goes further — from Love to Creating.
 Actually, for us, Love is Creating, and Creating is Love.

 Jesus also preached that realizing the Kingdom of God would require a change to “Radical Equality.”